groboclown/kota/docs/modules/module-data.md

 The events within the story are constrained within the location.
 However, events may take the main character to sub-locations.

-In order to allow interesting descisions from the player, the story should have pre-defined [threats](#threat) that can be prepared against.
+In order to allow interesting decisions from the player, the story should have pre-defined [threats](#threat) that can be prepared against.

 *TODO DEFINE*